Homeless Strategies & Resources

 South Salt Lake City is dedicated to the health, safety, and welfare of all our residents.
 Anyone who is currently facing homelessness, experiencing it, or knows someone in crisis has access to our robust network of federal, state, and local resources to address their needs.
 For additional information and resources, please reach out to our Homeless Strategies Department or our Homeless Resource Officers.

-Along with our Police, Fire, emergency medical services (EMS) providers, and community-based partners, the City wishes to ensure that the guests of the Pamela Atkinson Resource Center (PARC) and surrounding community members are safe and informed.
+Along with our Police, Fire, emergency medical services (EMS) providers and community-based partners, the City works to ensure that guests of the Pamela Atkinson Resource Center (PARC) and surrounding community members are safe and informed.
 We invite the community to reach out to discuss ways to improve our approach and keep people and properties surrounding the PARC safe.
 Your input, feedback, and participation are valuable and welcome.
 Currently, South Salt Lake Police department holds a monthly Neighborhood watch and Business Watch meeting where you can talk directly with officers about concerns in your neighborhood.
 You can find both meeting links here.

 To learn more about our efforts, monthly meeting notes, along with the most current data reports from the Fire Department and the Police Department, can be found in the following PDF format documents:

 Police and Fire Data